-Availability Assessm ent (will require liaison with landowners) Is the site being marketed?
-Add any detail as necessary (e.g., where, by whom, how much for etc.) months, being i marketing camp approaches to p wider marketin made in respec unused, and the 'The site was marketed in 2018 for a period of circa 6 made available as general employment land.
-After a paign lasting 6 months (comprising 2 months of targeted prospective purchases by the applicants, and 4 months of g through Arnolds, the agent) there were no viable enquiries t of the site.
-The site has subsequently lain empty and largely e landowner has received no enquiries over this further When might the site be available for development (tick as appropriate) period'.
-Immediately Within 5 years 5-10 years 10-15 years When might the site be available for development (tick as appropriate) ✓ Estimated annual bu Agent says will take up to 1 year to complete, so 15 (including justification Comments - dwellings per year is presumed. take up to 1 year to complete.
-Achievability (includ Comments Agent says 'The demand for smaller, high quality housing to address the desire for residents in the village to 'downsize' to is well established (see, for example, the supporting text to the Wroxham Neighbourhood Plan policy HBE2).
+Availability Assessment (will require liaison with landowners) Is the site being No. Agent says: 'The site was marketed in 2018 for a period of circa 6 months, being made available as general employment land.
+After a marketed?
+Add any detail as marketing campaign lasting 6 months (comprising 2 months of targeted necessary (e.g., where, approaches to prospective purchases by the applicants, and 4 months of by whom, how much wider marketing through Arnolds, the agent) there were no viable enquiries for etc.) made in respect of the site.
+The site has subsequently lain empty and largely unused, and the landowner has received no enquiries over this further period'.
+When might the Immediately When might the site be available for development (tick as site be available appropriate) for development Within 5 ✓ (tick as years appropriate) 5-10 years 10-15 years 15-20 years Comments: Estimated annual build out rate Agent says will take up to 1 year to complete, so 15 (including justification): dwellings per year is presumed.
+Agent says will take up to 1 year to complete.
+Comments Achievability (including viability) Agent says 'The demand for smaller, high quality housing to address the Comments desire for residents in the village to 'downsize' to is well established (see, for example, the supporting text to the Wroxham Neighbourhood Plan policy HBE2).
 Given the recent issues with nutrient neutrality, there has been a dearth of viable, sustainably located smaller sites for SME developers to bring forward.
 This site could help to address this demand'.
-Overcoming Constra Comments Highway Ok existing acc unachievab Will closing those visitin Amenity con Concern re Scheme wo Scheme wo There are A two car parks result in illegal or inconsiderate parking by
+Overcoming Constraints Comments Highway Objection to the proposed allocation.
+Adequate visibility from existing access to the south on A1151 Norwich Road is likely to be unachievable.
+Will closing two car parks result in illegal or inconsiderate parking by those visiting the site?
+Amenity concerns by bringing residential dwellings near to a boatyard.
+Concern re impact of closing both car parks.
+Scheme would need to address overhead lines.
+Scheme would need to consider the surface water issues.
+There are AW assets within the proposed sites - comprising foul sewers.
+There are easements for many of our underground assets, and the design and layout should ensure that these assets are within public open space or roads and not built over or in private gardens, so that maintenance and repairs can be carried out when necessary.